Definition: What Is Data Quality?

 “Half the money I spend on advertising is wasted; the trouble is I don't know which half,” said US merchant John Wanamaker who lived between 1832 to 1922.
 In the years since, this problem with insight into advertising spend and campaign effectiveness has not disappeared.
 Data quality is important to track and measure, especially in marketing analytics, because it allows organizations to make informed decisions regarding their campaigns and budgets quickly.
-If organizations make decisions off of inaccurate, incomplete, or otherwise skewed data they run the risk of executing strategies or policies that are not reflective of their consumer’s preferences.
-At best, they waste their advertising spend and at worst, they can damage their relationships with customers.
+If organizations make decisions off of inaccurate, incomplete, or otherwise skewed data, then they run the risk of executing strategies or policies that are not reflective of their consumer’s preferences.
+At best, they waste the advertising spend and at worst, they can damage their relationships with customers.

 Data Quality Standards and Criteria